Automating the Learning of Inverse Kinematics for Robotic Arms with Redundant DoFs: Experiments

 \subsection{Experimental Setup}

 We evaluate the proposed methods using a 7-DoF robotic arm, Franka Emika Panda Arm\footnote{https://www.franka.de/}.
-Joint 1, which is the axis nearest the base, controls the orientation of the whole arm.
+The robotic arm's structure is shown in Fig.~\ref{arm_structure}.
+The structure details are described below: Joint 1, which is the axis nearest the base, controls the orientation of the whole arm.
 Joint 4 is an elbow joint, which gives more versatility to the end-effector.
 The first three axes (Joints 1, 2, and 3) determine the position of the elbow joint, and the remaining axes determine the pose of the end-effector.
 The rotation limits of the joints are as follows: {Min/Max (degree)} = {A1: -166/166, A2: -101/101, A3: -166/166, A4: -176/-4, A5: -166/166, A6: -1/215, A7: -166/166}.
-The experiments were conducted entirely in a virtual environment, the PyBullet \citep{coumans2016pybullet} physics simulator, for fast experiments and avoiding unexpected collisions and damages if a real arm were used.
-In the virtual environment, physical parameters of the robot arm are the same as those of the real robot, except the self-collision mechanism was turned off.
+The experiments were conducted entirely in a virtual environment, the PyBullet \citep{coumans2016pybullet} physics simulator, for avoiding unexpected collisions and damage.
+In the virtual environment, the physical parameters of the robot arm are the same as those of the real robot, except the self-collision mechanism was turned off.